2021 Council of the Isles of Scilly election

 Elections to the Council of the Isles of Scilly took place on 6 May 2021, alongside other United Kingdom local elections.
 All 16 seats on the council were up for election.
-There are 12 councillors for St Mary’s and 1 each of the other inhabited isles of Bryher, St Agnes, St Martin’s and Tresco.
+There are 12 councillors for St Mary's and 1 each of the other inhabited isles of Bryher, St Agnes, St Martin's and Tresco.

 Ward results

-No persons were nominated for Bryher.
-Consequently the Returning Officer is required to order an election to fill the vacancy on a day appointed by them before Friday 25 June.
-A notice of election will be issued in due course but not until after the May elections have passed.
+No one was nominated for Bryher.
+Consequently, the Returning Officer was required to order an election to fill the vacancy on a day of their choice before Friday 25 June.
+It was announced that a notice of election would not be issued until after the May elections had passed.

+There was only one nomination for this election, so Andrew Crispin Frazer was declared elected on 28 May 2021.